Finoozer/article-one/README.md

      **Example:**

      You have to hand in seminar work next week.
 It's supposed to be at least 5 pages long.
 Do you really need those 6 hours?
-And do you need to be spread out like peanut butter across the whole week?
+And do you need them spread out like peanut butter across the whole week?

      **How:**

-     Cases like this can make use of *Last Day-* or *Last Minute Effect*.
+     Cases like this can make use of the *Last Day-* or *Last Minute Effect*.
 Doing tasks exactly on time or the day before due day, puts stress on you, which in turn results in drive.

      Some people might say they do a better job, when they have enough time, compared to stress-driven execution of tasks.
 That can be true to some extend, but it has serious impact on what they can consider, when choosing work field or even what post in that work they can hold.

      Learning to work under stress is beneficial for two kinds of things.
-First, is doing one-off tasks, for which you did not receive the "needed" time, but still have to be done in time.
+First, is doing one-off tasks, for which you did not receive the "needed" time, but they still have to be done in time.
 Secondly, for dealing with stress in general.

-     Stress can be generated by a lot of external forces, which you won't be able to mitigate.
+     Stress can be generated by a lot of external forces, which you won't be able to avoid.
 You should intentionally put yourself into stressful situations with everyday tasks, so that you can use stress as a driving mechanism, not an inhibitor.

 5. **Arguments dictate principle**